AndreasHeger/CGATReport/doc/Developing.rst

 Developer's guide
 =================

-.. _Extending sphinxreport:
+.. _Extending cgatreport:

-Extending SphinxReport
+Extending CGATReport
 ======================

-sphinxreport provides a component architecture for adding new capabilities.
+cgatreport provides a component architecture for adding new capabilities.
 Components provide the following
 functions: